sap-tutorials/Tutorials/tutorials/luigi-app-localization-ui5/luigi-app-localization-ui5.md

 This step involves the standard process in UI5 for providing translation.

-// This file does not exist ?
-1. Edit the ​`ui5-mf/webapp/view/Order.view.xml` ​file by marking the translated target text.
-Replace line 17 with:
+1. Edit the ​`ui5-mf/webapp/view/Main.view.xml` ​file by marking the translated target text.
+Replace `<ObjectAttribute>` tag with:

     ```XML
     <ObjectAttribute text="{i18n>Quantity}: {orderQuantity}" />